vincentlg/EIPs/EIPS/eip-native-meta-transactions.md

 ---

 ## Introduction
 Native Meta transactions (a term first coined by Austin Thomas Griffith here : [https://medium.com/gitcoin/native-meta-transactions-e509d91a8482](https://medium.com/gitcoin/native-meta-transactions-e509d91a8482)) allows users that simply own [ERC20](https://eips.ethereum.org/EIPS/eip-20) or [ERC777](https://eips.ethereum.org/EIPS/eip-777) ([ERC1155](https://eips.ethereum.org/EIPS/eip-1155) could be added too) tokens to perform operations on the ethereum network without needing to own ether themselves by letting a third party, the relayer, the responsibility to execute a transaction on the ethereum network carrying the desired operations (the so called meta transaction) in exchange of a token reward to cover the relayer's gas cost.
-They differ from traditional meta transactions ([https://medium.com/uport/making-uport-smart-contracts-smarter-part-3-fixing-user-experience-with-meta-transactions-105209ed43e0](https://medium.com/uport/making-uport-smart-contracts-smarter-part-3-fixing-user-experience-with-meta-transactions-105209ed43e0)) in that they only require support from the token contract itself and do not need the user wallet to be contract based.
+They differ from traditional meta transactions ([https://medium.com/uport/making-uport-smart-contracts-smarter-part-3-fixing-user-experience-with-meta-transactions-105209ed43e0](https://medium.com/uport/making-uport-smart-contracts-smarter-part-3-fixing-user-experience-with-meta-transactions-105209ed43e0)) in that they only require support from the meta transaction processor contract itself and do not need the user wallet to be contract based.

-The proposal here define the message format and token contract interface required for **web3 wallets and browsers** to provide a meaningful meta-transaction display when users are requested to approve.
+The proposal here define the message format and meta transaction processor contract interface required for **web3 wallets and browsers** to provide a meaningful meta-transaction display when users are requested to approve.
 This could even allow wallets/browsers to not bother users by displaying an ether balance when such users do not have any ether or when the application being used does not require it.

 It does not dictate how such signed message get injected on the network except for the meaning of each message parameters and their security requirements.
-More precisely, it does not dictate the ABI signature for the token smart contract function executing the meta-transaction (the one signed and broadcast by the relayer).
+More precisely, it does not dictate the ABI signature for the smart contract function executing the meta-transaction (the one signed and broadcast by the relayer).
 This is left as work for another standard.

-Nevertheless due to nature of ERC20 this proposal also need to define how smart contract recipient of such ERC20 based meta transaction need to behave when being called.
+Nevertheless due to nature of ERC20 this proposal also need to define how smart contract recipient of such meta transaction need to behave when being called.
 In particular it specify how the ```from``` field is to be verified.

-On the other hand, for ERC777 based meta transaction, no modification is required for the receiver and thus, any ERC777 recipient will support such native meta transaction through the use of the ```tokensReceived``` hook (see [ERC777](https://eips.ethereum.org/EIPS/eip-777)).

 ## Why native meta transactions?